Your Glucose Meter

 Meters can help you know how well your diabetes medicines are working.
 They can also help you learn how the food you eat and your physical activity can change your blood sugar level.

-There are different kinds of meters.
 Meters come in different sizes.
-They also come with different features.
+Meters also come with different features.
 Some meters let you track and print out your test results.
 Others have audio and larger screens to help people who have problems seeing.
-The meter you choose should fit your lifestyle and your needs.
+The meter you choose should fit your lifestyle and your needs

 - Read the directions for the meter and the test strips before you start using them.